Bungie-net/api/README.md

 When we go back online, you should get the new summer content and features!

+UPDATE 2: Also, there will be a brief period where screenshots will begin to 404.
+Hang tight, I'll be deploying a fix to restore them as soon as it is safe to do so.
+It sounds like the root cause has been fixed for good, so this should be the last time for the forseeable future that screenshots will disappear unexpectedly.

 ## 2018-07-10 Brief update!

 Hey folks!
 Just a heads up - we're knee deep in Forsaken-related work right now, so we may be MIA from the Github site for a few weeks while we work on finishing integrating all of the new features and changes coming in with the new release.
 We'll be back - keep filing bugs and requests as you see fit in the meantime, and know that we're not ignoring you - well, not intentionally!
 We've just got some hard deadlines coming up and we've got to make those a priority until they're ready to ship.
 We'll go through the new issues that have come up once we're caught up!